core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Prevention of Group Cloning Attack {#ssec-group-cloning}

-Both when using the group mode and the pairwise mode, the message protection covers also the Group Manager's public key.
-This public key is included in the Additional Authenticated Data used in the signing process and/or in the integrity-protected encryption process (see {{sec-cose-object-ext-aad}}).
+Both when using the group mode and the pairwise mode, the message protection covers also the Group Manager's authentication credential.
+This is included in the Additional Authenticated Data used in the signing process and/or in the integrity-protected encryption process (see {{sec-cose-object-ext-aad}}).

 By doing so, an endpoint X member of a group G1 cannot perform the following attack.